Oracle Backend for Microservices and AI

 Accessing Oracle Backend for Microservices and AI Platform Services

-To access the web console of an Oracle Backend for Microservices and AI platform service (Grafana, Spring Admin, APISIX, Eureka, or Jaeger), right-click on the service’s name under the “platform services” section and click “Connect”.
+To access the web console of an Oracle Backend for Microservices and AI platform service (SigNoz, Spring Admin, APISIX, or Eureka), right-click on the service’s name under the “platform services” section and click “Connect”.

 platform-services